teocheta/DevOps-Tech-Summer-Practice-2024/FlaviaBusnatu/Notes.md

 Root is a master of the system.
 Root can do everything.
 Simply, it is an admin su ->to use another user su - student1

+Let's check student1 is sudo is configured for him. su - student1 sudo ps

+As mentioned, /var/log is the default location in all Linux systems for logs syslog->The main system log.
+Contains all important information about the system and applications. auth.log->Contains information about authorizations.
+All user login attempts (with information if successful or not), logout, password changes, remote logins and use of sudo dmesg->is a kernel ring buffer, not the log.It allows us to interact with kernel and get information by querying bootup messages.

+kern.log->Stores Kernel messages
+boot.log-> information about started services, applications, disks configurations and so on. lastlog	-> Contains information abount last logins faillog	-> use this file with faillog utility.
+Logs fails, like login failures wtmp.log->Contains login infomration.
+However, it doesn't show information similar to lastlog, but used by other utilities, like who dpkg.log->Contains data about packages management - install, remove, update, etc cat /var/log/dpkg.log ->how to check a log logger "This is a test message" -> to push a message in log

+STREAMS
+There is a command line with prompt waiting for interacting with you.
+This interaction is executed by two streams - output and input.

+First stream is called standard input.In short, we use the name STDIN.Its file descriptor is 0.
+When STDIN is waiting for instructions passed to it, standard output displays responses from the system (in the simplest scenario).
+Its file descriptor is 1 and we name it STDOUT.
+The third stream is somehow special.
+It is standard error, with 2 as file descriptor.
+We call it STDERR.in this way we can differentiate the actions taken when output from our scripts are correct or there are some errors.

+cat notexists.txt 2> errorfile ->to redirect an error

+/dev/null ->a virtual file to which we can write(we cannot read)- like a void

+cat notexists.txt 1> catfile 2> errorfile ->we directed STDOUT to catfile and if we had an error we write it to errorfile

+cat notexists.txt > capture.txt 2>&1 ->capture STDOUT and STDERR in the same file
+This uses the &> redirect instruction.
+This instruction allows you to tell the shell to make one stream got to the same destination as another stream

+CRONTAB
+cron is a service responsible for control and execution of scheduled tasks.
+It is started when system is booting and works till the system is shut down.